You want smart political talk without the meltdowns?

 And I was shocked by what I read.

-Uh he took a similar dive into Hassan's past comments showing the MSNBC's host history of ugly commentary about non-Muslims in a 2009 speech at a London mosque.
+He took a similar dive into Hassan's past comments showing the MSNBC's host history of ugly commentary about non-Muslims in a 2009 speech at a London mosque.

-Uh we know that keeping the moral high ground is key, quote.
+We know that keeping the moral high ground is key, quote.

-And Allah describes them as not not of no morality, not as people of no belief, people of no intelligence.
+And Allah describes them as not of no morality, not as people of no belief, people of no intelligence.

-And he says, could you imagine if these were like the full-time Fox News hosts who said non-believers of Christianity were animals, and then noting that, you know, once he became higher profile, he apologized numerous times.
+And he says, could you imagine if these were like the full-time Fox News hosts who said non-believers of Christianity were animals?

-I don't think that they do, and I think there's a lot of people being hired for the wrong reasons.
+And I think there's a lot of people being hired for the wrong reasons.

-I also think that Dan Abrams is doing what the right has done for a long time, which is to justify his position, which is I really don't care what religion they are, if they want to talk about the atrocities that we're all seeing with our own eyes.
+I also think that Dan Abrams is doing what the right has done for a long time, which is to justify his position, which is, I really don't care what religion they are if they want to talk about the atrocities that we're all seeing with our own eyes.

 Again, common sense.